bartoszrozek/KG-2023/README.md

 # OpenCS Translation Tool

-Shiny app project for Knowledge Graphs course (WUT MiNI 2023).
+This Shiny application allows you to find DBpedia translations for entities in the OpenCS ontology, manually correct and save them.

-This application allows you to find DBpedia translations for entities in the OpenCS ontology, manually correct and save them.
+It was developed as a project for Knowledge Graphs course (WUT MiNI 2023).

 ## Run the application